degawl/IndecisionApp/README.md

 # IndecisionApp

-A starter React web-app I created while taking a course on web development with React.
+A starter React web-app I made while taking a course on web development with React.

 ## Installation